-Cairns has a tropical climate with lush rainforests, mangroves and high rainfall, all of which contribute to ideal breeding conditions for mosquitoes and biting midges.
+Cairns has a tropical climate with lush rainforests, mangroves and high rainfall, which create ideal breeding conditions for mosquitoes and biting midges.

 More than 220 mosquito species can be found in Queensland, and many of these are carriers of diseases such as Malaria, Ross River Fever and Dengue Fever.
-Fortunately, none of these diseases are endemic to this area.
-However, they can be easily introduced by infected visitors to Tropical North Queensland from countries where the diseases occur.
+Fortunately, none of these diseases are endemic to this area, however they can be easily introduced by infected visitors who travel to the region from countries where the diseases occur.

-Vectors are animals which carry bacteria, parasites, viruses or other micro-organisms that are hazardous to human health.
-Council's Vector Control Unit works to reduce the numbers of mosquitoes and midges to an acceptable level and to assist in limiting the spread of vector-borne diseases.
+Council's Vector Control Unit works to reduce the numbers of mosquitoes and midges and therefore limit the spread of diseases.

 The Vector Control Unit's main activities are:

-- Proactive chemical spraying in known breeding areas for nuisance mosquito control
+- Proactive chemical spraying in known breeding areas (often called fogging)

 - Response to complaints of vector breeding